S54 Vanos Procedure

 Clean Vanos solenoid matting surface (brake cleaner & towels).

-Fully tighten, 10 Nm (7 ft-lb) (5mm hex bit socket 3/8″ / 3/8″ torque wrench & extension).
+Then, fully tighten each bolt to 10 Nm (7 ft-lb) using a 5mm hex bit socket with a 3/8″ torque wrench and extension.

 If Vanos oil pressure restrictor previously loosened, fully tighten pressure restrictor (22mm open wrench)